This post was originally published on July 13, 2018.

 When you were a kid, friendships were kinda just built into life.
 You spent hours together every day at school, you hung out in your neighborhood, you played soccer or softball together, you went to each other's houses for play dates and sleepovers.
 Your lives overlapped in many ways.

 As an adult, your life is a lot more compartmentalized than it was back then.
-Friendships don’t just happen — you have to be intentional about developing them.
-That means putting on a friendship-building mindset.
+Friendships don't just happen -- you have to be intentional about developing them.
+That means putting on a friendship-building glasses.

 Have you ever noticed how when something is on your mind or you're about to make a big purchase, you start noticing it everywhere?
 Like, maybe you're thinking about buying a new car, and all of the sudden you start noticing all of the features of the cars you pass?
 They were there all along, but you're just now really seeing them.